hansroland/reflex-dom-inbits/tutorial.md

-# A Tutorial about Reflex-Dom
+# Writing GUI Programs in Haskell - A Beginner Friendly Tutorial

+This is a beginner-friendly tutorial.
+It shows how to write Haskell programs  with a graphical user interface.

 Today most computer programs have a graphical user interface (GUI).
 However Haskell programs with a GUI are still rare.
 Haskell programs normally use a command line interface (CLI).
 For a long time, there were no good options to write GUI programs in Haskell.
-It is difficult to mat the event driven nature of a GUI program onto the functional paradigm.
+It is difficult to match the event driven nature of a GUI program onto the functional paradigm.
 The traditional object oriented way to program a GUI application uses callbacks.
 These callbacks need a lot of global state and managing state is not easy in Haskell.

 To solve these problems the Haskell community developed a lot of new new ideas.
 One of the solutions is called *Functional Reactive Programming*, *FRP* for short.
 Conal Elliott and Paul Hudak first developed the basic ideas and published 2007 the paper [Functional Reactive Animation](http://conal.net/papers/icfp97/)
-On Hackage there a lot
+On Hackage you can find a lot
 of different FRP libraries, eg *elera*, *frpnow*, *grapefruit-frp*, *netwire*, *reactive-banana*, *reflex* and many more.

 In this tuorial we use Reflex and Reflex-Dom.
-Reflex is a FRP implemetation written by Ryan Trinke.
+Reflex is a FRP implemetation written by Ryan Trinkle.
 Reflex is a strong foundation to handle events and values that change over time.
 Reflex-Dom is built on Reflex and on GHCJS.Dom.
 It allows you to write GUI programs that run in a Web Browser or as a 'native' application in Webkit.
 Reflex-Dom was written by Ryan Trinkle too.